 Perkins India believes every child deserves access to quality education and the chance to discover and explore his or her potential.
 As the first NGO to establish systematic training for teachers of children with MDVI, Perkins India works with partners and educators to establish inclusive education opportunities for every child.

-Project Identification and Intervention (Project IDI) is Perkins India’s newest initiative, designed to tackle two main causes as to why children with MDVI are left behind:
+Project Identification and Intervention (Project IDI) is Perkins India’s newest initiative, designed to tackle the two main reasons why children with MDVI are left behind:

-Every day that children with MDVI go undiagnosed and their families unsupported is another day lost.
-Here’s why identification and intervention matters:
+Every day that children with MDVI go undiagnosed and their families go unsupported is another day lost.

 Why does identification and intervention matter?